 Angular Dependency Injection Framework

-Angular Dependency Injection framework implements the Dependency injection Pattern in Angular.
-It creates & maintains the Dependencies and injects them into the Components or Services which requests for it.
+Angular Dependency Injection framework implements the Dependency Injection in Angular.
+It creates & maintains the Dependencies and injects them into the Components, Directives, or Services.

-There are five main parts of the Angular Dependency injection Framework.
+There are five main players in the Angular Dependency injection Framework.

 Consumer

-The Component that needs the Dependency.
+The Consumer is the class (Component, Directive, or Service) that needs the Dependency.
 In the above example, the AppComponent

 Dependency

-The Service that is being injected.
+The Service that we want to in our consumer.
 In the above example the ProductService

 is the Dependency

-The DI Token uniquely identifies a Dependency.
+The Injection Token (DI Token) uniquely identifies a Dependency.
 We use DI Token when we register dependency

 Provider

-The Providers Maintains the list of Dependencies along with their Tokens.
-The DI Token is used to identify the Dependency.
+The Providers Maintain the list of Dependencies along with their Injection Token.
+It uses the Injection Token is to identify the Dependency.

 Injector